-Reality Check: Could Labour boost state aid after Brexit?
+What are the EU rules about state aid?

 Under EU rules, member-state governments are allowed to provide state aid only with approval from the European Commission.

-For example, in 2015 the UK government submitted plans to provide a subsidy to Drax power station to convert one of its units from coal to biomass.
+For example, in 2015 the UK government submitted plans to provide a subsidy to Drax power station to convert one of its units from coal to biomass fuel.

-Following an investigation, the commission ruled in favour of the scheme last December.
+Following an investigation, the commission ruled in favour of the scheme.

 Do the rules prevent support for the steel industry?